-How to minimise your energy bills in 2022
+How to reduce your energy bills

 View of gas burner flames

 When it comes to household finances, energy bills are a major factor.
-The cost of our utilities are incredibly high, with recent hikes caused by shortages in production, conflict and transport limitations adding to the pressure on our wallets.
-Whether you want to know how to minimise your electric bills, your gas bills or your water bills, we are here to help.
-It's never a good idea to take out payday loans to cover utility bills, so we've come up with some ways reduce the burden.
+The costs of our utilities are incredibly high, with recent hikes caused by shortages in production, conflict and transport limitations adding to the pressure on our wallets.
+Whether you want to know how to minimise your electric bills, your gas bills, or your water bills, we are here to help.

 Although we seem to be paying more and more for our energy bills, utilities companies are now limited in terms of how much profit they can factor into their prices.
 In fact, they now have to publish a breakdown showing how gas and electricity bills are made up.